tensorbase/tensorbase/docs/get_started_developers.md

+# Get Started for Developers

-If you are a end user, you may want to start from the binary.
-You could read [Get Started for Users](/docs/get_started_users.md).
+> If you are a end user, you may want to start from the binary, read [Get Started for Users](/docs/get_started_users.md).

 The development of TensorBase is same to the idiom of Rust engineering.